AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 They can:

-Their role is not to disrupt established processes, but to enhance efficiency, precision, and continuity.
+These AI agents are not here to disrupt any established processes but only to enhance their efficiency, precision, and continuitỵ.

 Rather than replacing enterprise platforms, AI agents sit in an intelligence layer that complements them.